pathway-labs/pathway-examples/examples/best-movies-example/redpanda-version/README.md

 ## Launching the program

-You can launch the project using `docker-compose up -d` or using the make file.
+You can launch the project using `docker compose up -d` or using the make file.

 To access the Pathway's container and check the results:
- - connect to the container with `make connect` (or `docker-compose exec -it pathway bash`)
+ - connect to the container with `make connect` (or `docker compose exec -it pathway bash`)
  - print the file `cat best_ratings.csv`

 You can access the logs of the different containers using the commands in the Makefile